(that’s what she said)

 Immature jokes aside, I’m talking about being deep in a dark, wonky brain hole.
 Maybe you can’t even see the light when you look up.
 Maybe it’s too cold to feel anything and you have no energy left to move.
 Or maybe it’s so burning hot you can’t think straight because your thoughts are flying a mile a minute in all sorts of chaotic directions and you feel like you’re about to pass out.

 You’re tired.
 You can’t sleep and then you sleep too much.

 It’s been a while since you’ve felt okay, felt like yourself.

 You’ve told no one because you’re too afraid.
 You’ve told everyone but it didn’t do the trick.
 Perhaps they weren’t helpful or understanding.
 Even if they were, perhaps it wasn’t enough.

-You’ve laid out convoluted plan after plan for how to get it together, but you can’t seem to carry them out because you don’t have it in you.
-Lucky for you, my simple, three step plan will get you out of any wonky brain hole!
-[KIDDING.]
+You’ve laid out convoluted plan after plan for how to get it together, but you can’t seem to carry those plans out because you don’t have it in you.

 You feel heavy with all sorts of emotions.
 Sadness, anger, shame, hopelessness.

 First of all, I’m so sorry this is where you are.
 I wish I could make it better and it hurts me just thinking about you feeling the way you do.
 I’ve been there.
 I’ve written more in depth about these times in my life elsewhere on my blog if you’d like to creep.

 All I can really offer are some words on my experience.
 I can’t promise they’ll have answers for you.
 I’m not a doctor or a counselor.
 I’m just a woman who has been in a similar place.